| The Romancers:

 flyers and posters promoting East L.A. dances which read “Dance

-and Romance” this Saturday night, etc. They thought
+and Romance” this Saturday night, etc. They thought “Dance

-“Dance and Romance to The Romancers” would sound
+and Romance to the Romancers” would sound good, and it did.

-first, but the name came about after they were involved with
+The name came about after they were involved with

 their manager, Billy Cardenas.
 According to Max, the

-Provincio, lead guitar; Joe Whiteman, sax; Manuel “Magoo”
+Provincio, lead guitar, Joe Whiteman, sax, Manuel “Magoo”

-Rodriguez, bass; and Max Uballez, rhythm guitar.
+Rodriguez, bass, and Max Uballez, rhythm guitar.
 They

 lived in the Lincoln Heights district of East Los Angeles